 An eye-tracking experiment is conduced in an immersive virtual reality environment with 6 degrees of freedom, using a head mounted display .
 The users interact with 3D point cloud models following a task-dependent protocol, while recording their gaze and head trajectories.

-Please instruct the README file in the data set for further information on the structure and the usage of the material.
+Please instruct the README files for further information on the structure and the usage of the material.

 You may also read for more details about the experiment, and the methodologies that were defined and used.

 If you wish to use any of the provided material in your research, we kindly ask you to cite .

 - E. Alexiou, P. Xu and T. Ebrahimi, “Towards Modelling of Visual Saliency in Point Clouds for Immersive Applications,” 2019 IEEE International Conference on Image Processing (ICIP), Taipei, Taiwan, 2019, pp. 4325-4329. doi: 10.1109/ICIP.2019.8803479